 Again, it can be easy to make a minor mistake with your script that causes a lot of pain.
 We encourage you to do the following:

 - Comment well and provide clear usage instructions.
 It’s important to be very clear about what each part is doing and why — commenting each step of your logic is a good sanity check.
 Comments are especially helpful when something maybe doesn’t work as intended and we need to debug to figure out why.

 - Allow for varying levels of verbosity.
 Similarly, provide a summary at the end with all results of the script.

-- Offer a way to do a test run without affecting live data.
-We can compare what the actual impact is versus the expected impact.
+- It’s a good idea to default your script to do a test run without affecting live data.
+Add an argument to allow a “live” run.
+This way, we can compare what the actual impact is versus the expected impact.

 - If you’re modifying lots of data on a live site, make sure to include sleep() in key places.
 This will help with load associated with cache invalidation and replication.